A young Black woman talking about something serious with an older Black woman in the park.

 Risperidone blocks the effects of dopamine in the brain, resulting in a reduction of the symptoms.

-Risperidone also has effects on other neurotransmitters in the brain, such as serotonin, and its beneficial effects may be related to this as well.
+Risperidone also has effects on other neurotransmitters in the brain, such as serotonin.
+Its beneficial effects may be related to this, including the reduction of movement disorders and symptoms of depression and anxiety.

 Risperidone and everyday life